keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 ## Prerequisites

-- Finish the [Onboarding a Service](../onboard-carts-service/) tutorial (deploys carts version 0.10.1).
+- Finish the [Onboarding a Service](../onboard-carts-service/) tutorial (deploys carts version v0.10.1).

 ## Set up the quality gate and monitoring
 Keptn requires a performance specification for the quality gate.
-This specification is described in a file called `slo.yaml`, which contains a description of Service Level Objectives (SLO) that should be met by a service.
-To learn more about the *slo.yaml* and *sli.yaml* files, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.2/sre.md).
+This specification is described in a file called `slo.yaml`, which specifies a Service Level Objective (SLO) that should be met by a service.
+To learn more about the *slo.yaml* file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/0.1.2/sre.md).

 * Activate the quality gates for the carts service.
 Therefore, navigate to the `examples/onboarding-carts` folder and upload the `slo-quality-gates.yaml` file using the [add-resource](../../reference/cli/#keptn-add-resource) command: